Eric Ethridge: 2020-present: Good with Me

 the singles "Dream Girl", "Kiss Me Goodbye", and "Sad Songs".

 In 2022, Ethridge signed a management deal with Workshop Music Group and independently released the single "Made in Mexico".

 Personal life

 Ethridge married fellow Canadian country singer-songwriter Kalsey Kulyk in December 2019.
 During the COVID-19 pandemic, the couple moved from Nashville, Tennessee into a van and performed under the "Love on the Road" banner throughout Canada.
+In August 2021, Kulyk gave birth to the couple's first child, a son named Wilder, in Alberta.